Skip to main content

 See also:

-• Canonical v10 runtime results model: documentation/docs/reference/dsl/runtime_results.md
+• current DSL runtime results model: documentation/docs/reference/dsl/runtime_results.md

 • Legacy v2 doc (pre-policy DSL): documentation/docs/reference/result_storage_v2.md